vijaybiradar/DevOps-AWS-Interview-QA/Real-Time Scenarios/Real-Time-1.md

 ## step-by-step guide on how to set up Prometheus, Grafana, NGINX Ingress Controller, and Route 53 on Amazon EKS

 **Prerequisites:**

-1.An Amazon EKS cluster.
+- An Amazon EKS cluster.
-2.Helm 3 installed on your local machine.
+- Helm 3 installed on your local machine.
-3.A Route 53 hosted zone configured for your domain.
+- A Route 53 hosted zone configured for your domain.

 **Step-by-Step Guide:**